For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As a graduate, you should be eligible for Universal Credit as long as you meet the standard requirements that apply to all applicants.

 Don't worry if your graduation ceremony is a few months after you finish university.
-For the purposes of benefits, you're no longer considered to be a student after the last day of term in the final academic year of your course.
+For the purposes of benefits, you're no longer considered a student after the last day of term in the final academic year of your course.
 Check with your uni if you're unsure when this is.

 How much Universal Credit will you get?